jeffrettad/airbnb-clone-project/README.md

 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 ## Team Roles
-+ Backend Developer: back-end not only write code but also do the tasks of an architect—for example, devise an app architecture or design and implement the necessary integrations
++ Backend Developer: back-end developer are not only write code but also do the tasks of an architect—for example, devise an app architecture or design and implement the necessary integrations
 + Database Administrator & DevOps Engineer: They oversee and facilitate code releases on a CI/CD basis.
 + QA Engineer:

-(i) Makes sure an application performs according to requirements
+(i) They makes sure an application performs according to requirements

-(ii) Spots functional and non-functional defects
+(ii) They Spots functional and non-functional defects